Greatest American-Born NHL Players

 Teams: Toronto Maple Leafs

-He's been an All-Star in all four of his NHL seasons through 2020.
+He's been an All-Star in all six of his NHL seasons through 2023 and won his first NHL MVP in 2022.

 6. Frank Brimsek